ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Incident table should not be extended
 Check if the baseline restriction to extend the Incident table has been removed and at least one child table extending Incident has been created.

+### User table should not be extended
+Check if the User [sys_user] table has been extended.
+This is not recommended and can cause problems when a user needs to be in more than one user table.

+### Choice table should not be extended
+Check if the Choice [sys_choice] table has been extended.
+This is not supported by ServiceNow.

 ## Category: Performance

 ### getMessage() called in Client Script